 In general terms, strategic benchmarking examines how companies compete.
 Strategic benchmarking is seldom industry-focused.
 It moves across industries seeking to identify the winning strategies that have enabled high-performing companies to be successful in their marketplaces.

 Harry suggests that companies should always know their strongest competitors on a process by process basis.
-Benchmarking provides measurements of a company’s performance compared to the competition, and is an essential part of six sigma projects during the measure and analyze stages.
-It is especially helpful for evaluating higher level processes at the business and operational levels where both the measures and their allowable ranges are often in question.
+Benchmarking provides measurements of a company’s performance compared to the competition and is an essential part of six sigma projects during the measure and analysis stages.
+It is especially helpful for evaluating higher-level processes at the business and operational levels where both the measures and their allowable ranges are often in question.

 |Without Benchmarking||With Benchmarking|